Felos9001/dotfiles/README.md

 # ...or move to the directory first.
 cd ~/.dotfiles && brew bundle

+#run bash on the MacOS Config
+sudo bash MacConfig.sh
 ```
 ## TODO List
 + Learn how to use defaults to record and restore System Preferences and other macOS configurations.